barimale/jigsaw-puzzle-solver/README.md

 ```

 # BUGS
-Check all .Length and Count occurences in Logic project
+Check all .Length and .Count occurences in Logic project